 Tip 1.
 Secure All Doors, Windows, and Locks

 According to the FBI, up to 30% of burglars enter a home through an unlocked window or door.
 And that is the highest proportion of break-ins.
-Therefore, the first thing you need to do is to secure all doors, windows, and locks.
+There are various locks on the market, says DougAndersonPropertyManagement.com, so research them before getting ones.

 Tip 2.
 Install a Security System

 While the tactic of many security systems is to scare many into purchasing pricey units, the thought and peace of mind is always a bonus and research shows that homes with security systems are up to 300% less likely to be broken into.
 Most of the burglars will bypass your home if protected by a security camera system.
 The presence of a home security system provides many families with peace of mind knowing that their home is protected from a variety of devastating scenarios.